ericleib/ericleib.github.io/_posts/2015-04-04-startup-weekend-toulouse-2015-wow.markdown

 ---
 published: true
-title: Startup Weekend Toulouse 2015: Wow!
+title: Startup Weekend Toulouse 2015
 layout: post
+image: imgs/matthew_mcconaughey.jpg
 ---
 Awesome, amazing, extraordinary, eye-opening, life-changing...
 Those are just words.
 Metaphors are cooler.
 I went to the Startup Weekend to dip my toes in the pond of Toulouse's entrepreneurial ecosystem.
 Instead, I got the full bathing and back-scrubbing treatment.
 Let's put it another way: I felt like a goldfish having managed to dive out of his [large comfy fishbowl](http://www.airbus.com/).
 Let me tell you how hard it was to breathe.